clojuredocs/guides/articles/tutorials/emacs.md

 ```

 We are simply assigning a list of arguments as they would arrive from
-the command line to a local variable called args, and asserting that the
+the command line to a local called args, and asserting that the
 return value from a function called `parse-args` is equal to those
 command line args turned into a simple map.